taktsoft/solidus_digital/README.md

 ## Nice to have

+* Enable resetting download links in backend for orders with only some digital line_items and test that
 * Fill missing specs (marked with `FIXME`), that were already missing in `spree_digital`
 * Add specs for order confirmation mail including links?
 * Add more translations (e.g. German)
 * Translate `views/spree/admin/digitals/index.html.erb` and `views/spree/order_mailer/confirm_email.text.erb`
 * Update `confirm_email` to `solidus` version 2.1.0's `confirm_email`
-* Do not override whole `confirm_email`, rather use Deface to hook into `confirm_email` to add download links and information on downloads
+* Do not override whole `confirm_email`
 * Use button in `admin/orders` for resetting digital links, not an empty tab as just a link
 * Verify user authentication and authorisation on download!
 * Handle deprecation warnings